TheOnliestMattastic/TheOnliestMattastic.github.io/README.md

 The theme switch button uses emojis to represent light/dark mode:

-1. Find the `<button id="theme-toggle">` tag in index.html (around line 154)
+1. Find the `<button id="theme-toggle">` tag in index.html (around line 214)
 2. Change the emoji to your preference (e.g., 🌙 for dark, ☀️ for light)
-3. Scroll to the bottom of index.html and find the JavaScript section (around line 785-806)
+3. Scroll to the "THEME TOGGLE ICONS" comment in the JavaScript section (around line 1039)
 4. Update the emoji values in the theme toggle script to match

 ### Add More Sections